lipenco/rgsoc-blog/source/posts/2013-06-27-bright-project-future.md

 ### Today I Learned:

-* I discovered a wonderful framework: [animate.css](http://daneden.me/animate/) and some hidden gem for [impress.js - sub-steps](https://github.com/tehfoo/impress.js) navigation for presentation that works just prefect for me.
+* I discovered a wonderful framework: [animate.css](http://daneden.me/animate/) and one hidden gem for [impress.js - sub-steps](https://github.com/tehfoo/impress.js) navigation for presentation that works just prefect for me.
 I am curious what keeps Bartek from merging this code.
 * jQuery documentation is the least helpful crap I have seen.
 * Being the owner of popular open source project is like a full time jobs - judging by the number of discussion and github issues Bartek is able to respond to and deal with.